-- Creation and Receipt: Decentralized units ensure that records are created or received in the course of university activities, capturing necessary metadata associated with each record. - Classification and Organization: Records are classified according to their content and importance within decentralized units, with appropriate retention and disposal schedules applied. - Storage and Security: Decentralized units are responsible for storing records in secure facilities or electronic systems with appropriate access controls, backed up by support from the IT Department.

-Retention and Disposal: Decentralized units adhere to the university's retention schedule, disposing of records securely at the end of their retention period in accordance with established procedures.
+- Creation and Receipt: Decentralized units ensure that records are created or received in the course of university activities, capturing necessary metadata associated with each record. - Classification and Organization: Records are classified according to their content and importance within decentralized units, with appropriate retention and disposal schedules applied. - Storage and Security: Decentralized units are responsible for storing records in secure facilities or electronic systems with appropriate access controls, backed up by support from the IT department. - Retention and Disposal: Decentralized units adhere to the university's retention schedule, disposing of records securely at the end of their retention period in accordance with established procedure.

-7. Records Management
+6. Archives Management

-Decentralized units collaborate with the Central RMO to manage records, with responsibilities including:
+Decentralized units collaborate with the Central RMO to manage archives, with responsibilities including:

-- Appraisal and Selection: Decentralized units collaborate with the Central RMO to identify records with archival value and in selecting materials for long-term preservation. - Arrangement and Description: Decentralized units assist in arranging and describing records, ensuring adherence to generally accepted professional metadata standards. - Preservation and Conservation: Decentralized units contribute to the preservation and conservation of records, following guidelines provided by the Central RMO. - Access and Use: Decentralized units coordinate with the Central RMO to provide authorized users with access to records in accordance with applicable policies and procedures.
+- Appraisal and Selection: Decentralized units identify records with archival value and collaborate with the Central RMO in selecting materials for longterm preservation. - Arrangement and Description: Decentralized units assist in arranging and describing archives, ensuring adherence to generally accepted professional archival standards. - Preservation and Conservation: Decentralized units contribute to the preservation and conservation of archives, following guidelines provided by the Central RMO. - Access and Use: Decentralized units coordinate with the Central RMO to provide authorized users with access to archives in accordance with applicable policies and procedures.

-8. Compliance Monitoring
+7. Compliance and Monitoring